informalsystems/tendermint-rs/CONTRIBUTING.md

 All work on the code base should be motivated by a Github Issue.
 Search is a good place start when looking for places to contribute.
-If you would like to work on an issue which already exists, please indicate so by leaving a comment.
+If you would like to work on an issue which already exists, please *assign yourself* to the issue if nobody else is already assigned to it.
+If someone else is already assigned to an issue, leave a comment on the issue to indicate that you'd like to work on it, or contact the assignee directly.

 If you'd like to work on something else, open an Issue to start the discussion.

 The rest of this document outlines the best practices for contributing to this